NBPsychiatry ...

 • Fear of environmental or human contamination

-• Heightened sensitivity worry that something is incomplete
+• Heightened worry that something is incomplete

 OCD Compulsions: